 - A. Foster care homes.

 - B. Home occupations.

 - C. Livestock grazing.
 (Goats are not considered grazing animals as they are indiscriminate grazers and will quickly strip areas of all types of protective vegetation creating erosion issues.
+Grazing animals must be managed to limit damage to protective vegetation.

 - D. Minor utility transmission projects.

-- E. Non-livestock and livestock animals specifically listed in section 10-18-5, table 10-18-B of this title.
+- E. Non-livestock and livestock animals specifically listed in section 10-18-5, table 10-18-B of this title, in 40,000 sq. ft. lots or larger.

 - F. Orchards and field crops.

 - G. Residential facilities for persons with a disability.

 - H. Residential facilities for the elderly.

-- I. Single-family residential dwellings on 4 acres without clustering.